 Design your inventory

-Now that you've identified your inventory, it's time to design your ad unit hierarchy and the custom criteria that you'll be using as a prerequisite to building your inventory.
+Now that you've identified your inventory, it's time to design your ad unit hierarchy and the key-value that you'll be using as a prerequisite to building your inventory.

-Your inventory is made up of two major components: an ad unit hierarchy that describes the relationship between individual ad units, and a list of custom criteria that is used to further distinguish the ad slots on your website.
-This article walks you through how to determine your targeting requirements, how to choose between ad units and custom criteria, and how to build out your ad unit hierarchy.
+Your inventory is made up of two major components: an ad unit hierarchy that describes the relationship between individual ad units, and a list of key-values that is used to further distinguish the ad slots on your website.
+This article walks you through how to determine your targeting requirements, how to choose between ad units and key-values, and how to build out your ad unit hierarchy.

 1. Determine your requirements